Update: Read our newer related article revealing that 30,000 new Kindle ebooks were published on the Amazon Kindle Store in only four days.

 It hardly matters though.
 It is clear, that from the biggest traditional publisher, right down to the very latest first-time self-published Kindle e-book author, they all need Amazon to sell their books.

 The only remarkable statistic in all this is that there are only 3.4 million ebooks in the Kindle Store.
-Less than a mere 10% of all the titles Amazon has on its shelves.
+That is less than a mere 10% of all the titles Amazon has on its shelves.
 Clearly, the ebook and self-publishing market is still very young.

 Even though fewer people buy a Kindle today, phone and tablet reading is increasing for customers with an Amazon account, so the sales of Kindle ebooks is continuing to grow.